kjturan/Core-ML-from-Scratch/README.md

 - scratch_2.ipynb demonstrates basic convolutions, convolutional pyramidal AutoEncoders, Variational AutoEncoders (VAE), and VGGs on the CelebA and MNIST datasets (dataset_2)

-I have provided two zipped files for the datasets.
-After downloading you can expect to see the following:
+I have provided a zipped file for dataset_1, but dataset_2 is far too large so please refer to the following link: 'https://drive.google.com/u/0/uc?export=download&confirm=Dv2h&id=1cRSxlp7RJWoggAaV3clD_MQfPyMkvCCV'.
+After downloading you can expect to see the following directory structures:
 ```
 +-- dataset_1/
 |  +-- IRIS/